waldronmatt/groundwork/packages/lit-override/README.md

 ## Limitations

-- This project assumes you are overriding styles and markup on initial load via `connectedCallback`.
+This project assumes you are overriding styles and markup on initial load via `connectedCallback` and/or `slotchange`.
 Additional work would need to be done to support overriding if state changes (for example, if you decide to inject styles and markup at a later point in the component's/app's lifecycle or after an action).

-- Emitting `connectedCallback` might be considered an anti-pattern, especially when abused.
-Performance can become an issue when attempting to override an excessive amount of components' styles and markup.

-`injectTemplate`

-- Props fed into your custom markup will not work.
-Only static markdown is supported.
-- DOM cleanup might become expensive when there are an excessive amount of elements to remove.
-- This utility is fragile because it relies on Lit's internal `template` to set the markup overrides.

-`injectStyles`

-- You may need to use `!important` on your custom css to override styles if you leave `replace` set to the default value of `false`.
-- This utility is fragile because the fallback behavior relies on Lit's internal `style` to set the style overrides.

-## Native Web Components

-For a similar native web component implementation, check out [this article](https://css-tricks.com/encapsulating-style-and-structure-with-shadow-dom/#aa-the-best-of-both-worlds) and associated [codepen](https://codepen.io/calebdwilliams/pen/rROadR).

 ## Caution